The Importance of Data Quality in #TheNewNormal

 Additionally, to ensure that they receive value and returns on technology investments, firms also need to be sure that their data is clean, correct and complete.
 Complete company records should contain, at a minimum, the organization’s name, address, phone and website information.
 Complete contact records for people should typically contain their full name, company name, job title and email address.
 You may also want to include enhanced information such as a phone numbers and physical addresses, which were once considered superfluous with the demise of postal “snail” mail, but have recently regained prominence because of their necessity for compliance with global privacy regulations.

-For additional information on some of the most helpful ways to categorize contacts, download our Categorizing Contacts for CRM Success Worksheet, which was created from our experience working together with hundreds of top firms and other organizations.
+For additional information on some of the most helpful ways to categorize contacts, download our Contact Categorization Worksheet created after working together with hundreds of top firms and other organizations.
+Next we’ll focus on one of the most critical areas of marketing and business development success: Resources…